hamxiaoz/Hacky/README.md

 Hacky
 =====

-Hacky, a mac app taht reads HN
+Hacky, a mac app that reads HN